 The original idea of driving with foresight and thus saving your brakes and wallet can become a fallacy.
 Instead of the longest possible service life, the brake discs must then be replaced at the latest at the next vehicle inspection.
 Not only do the discs suffer, but also the brake pads literally deteriorate at some point if they are not used enough.

 Brake!
 Put on the brakes!
 That’s right! 🙂 Just apply the brakes once every few days.
 The best place to do this is at the freeway exit to get some pressure on the brake discs for a few seconds.
 I do this by moving the gear selector lever of my Model S to the neutral position “N” while driving.
 In this state the car just keeps rolling.
 The gas pedal and the regenerative braking are completely switched off.
 Now, after a look in the rearview mirror, you can certainly step on the brakes a bit harder to put the pads under the right strain.
 Afterwards, the gear selector lever back to drive “D”.
 With a gentle pressure on the accelerator pedal you can also catch the regenerative braking that starts then.
 This keeps the brake discs fit and looking good:

 If you come home in the rain in the evening, you may already have noticed that the parking brake sticks the next day.
 The car moves only with a slight jerk and a muffled bang.
 The reason for this is the wet brake pads that literally rust firmly on the discs.
 Unfortunately, this can only be fixed by “drying” the discs just before parking (only if you park in a garage).
 Just press the brake pedal a little harder to dry the discs just before parking.
 The same applies also after the car wash.

 Regenerative braking and heavy electric cars

-A very good example is an electric dump truck.
+A perfect example is an electric dump truck.
 Due to its weight of 110 tons (fully loaded) when driving downhill, it produces all the electricity it needs for driving uphill (empty).
-This saves 50,000 litres of diesel per year.
+This saves 50,000 liters of diesel per year.